rmerkel/P/README.md

 A compiler/interpreter, inspired by the original PL/0 language and machine described in "Algorithms + Data Structures = Programs," 1st Edition, by Wirth.
-Currently, the compilier supports a dialect somewhere between PL/0 and ISO Pascal, but may *never* be fully ISO compatabile.
+Currently, the compiler supports a dialect somewhere between PL/0 and ISO Pascal, but may *never* be fully ISO compatible.

 Current plans are to start to diverge from Pascal, for example:
- * Allow pointers to point to any varaible, thus pass by reference would be simular to C; pass a pointer.
+ * Allow pointers to point to any variable, thus pass by reference would be similar to C; pass a pointer.
- * Add object attributes, simular to ADA
+ * Add object attributes, similar to ADA
  * Bit operators in place of Pascal sets
 ...